bittrance/kubernetes-experiments/gateway-api-grpc/README.md

   99 % in 4.03 ms
 ```

-While this load test is running we can observe that the load is spread across all pods.
+While this load test is running we can observe that the load is spread across all pods, demonstrating L7 load balancing.

 ```shell
 watch kubectl --context kind-kind --namespace hello-grpc top pods
 ```

+Note that the backend uses a 1 ms sleep, so this does not indicate max performance.
+Rather, it serves as a somewhat realistic indication of the overhead and spread you will get in a real-world scenario.